-Diabetes Mellitus was described in the medical writings of the fifth century BC Greece.
-The name itself is from the Greek (dia, through; bainein, to go; melitos, honey).
-Diabeties was diagnosed by the sweet taste of patients' urine, their excessive thirst, and the agony of their inevitable death.
+Diabetes Mellitus was first described in tge medical writings of fifth century (BC) Greece.
+The name itself is derived from the Greek Words (dia, through; bainein, to go; melitos, honey).
+Diabeties was diagnosed by the sweet taste / odour of a patients' urine, their excessive thirst, and the agony of their inevitable death.

 Although the method of diagnosis was slightly less crude by the beginning of the twentieth century, little else changed in the natural history or course of this disease for 2500 years.
 Only with the discovery of insulin by Banting and Best in the year 1922 did the modern era of diabetes as a chronic, nonfatal disease begin.
 In the more than 75 years since that landmark discovery, the science of medicine has unfolded the myriad multi-system complications by which this protean disease is now well known.

-The Canadian and American Diabetes Association currently estimates the diabetic population in the United States and Canada as 25 million and rising as the average age increases, since the incidence of diabetes increases as we get older.
-At least half these persons are estimated to be undiagnosed.
-Foot problems, (especially infections), are the most common disorder necessitating hospital admission, and an estimated 25% of all diabetic patients' hospital admissions are for pathologic conditions of the feet.
+The Canadian and American Diabetes Association currently estimates the diabetic population in the United States and Canada as 25 million and rising, as the average age increases.
+This is because the likelihood of developing diabetes increases as we age.
+At least half of all people living with diabetes, are estimated to be undiagnosed.
+Foot problems (especially infections), are one of the most common complications requiring hospital admission.
+In fact, an estimated 25% of all diabetic patients' hospital admissions are due to pathological conditions of the feet.

-Far from being an esoteric problem, the diabetic foot and its complications are encountered by practitioners in many different specialities – Chiropodists, Podiatrists as well as Orthopaedic Surgeons are all frequently exposed to Diabetes related pathologies.
+Far from being an esoteric problem, the diabetic foot and its complications are encountered by practitioners, in many different specialties – Chiropodists, Podiatrists, General Practitioners as well as Orthopaedic Surgeons are all frequently exposed to Diabetes related pathologies.

-The incidence of diabetes has increased dramatically in people over age 40 years, with an estimated 15% of the population over age 65 being affected.
-The cost in morbidity, mortality, and time lost from work and family is enormous.
+The incidence of diabetes has increased dramatically in people over the age of 40, with an estimated 15% of the population over the age of 65 being affected.
+The cost in morbidity, mortality, and time lost from work and family, is staggering.